 This means that New York will once again become the first city in the United States to implement a congestion pricing program — despite that the plan faced fierce opposition from numerous political organizations and consumer groups.

-While the toll structure under this plan is lower than the tolls initially proposed, it will still enable the MTA to leverage $15 billion in bonds for the MTA’s current Capital Program over time — the same goal for the congestion pricing program.
+While the toll structure under this plan is lower than the tolls initially proposed, it will still enable the Metropolitan Transportation Authority to leverage $15 billion in bonds for the current Capital Program of the Metropolitan Transportation Authority over time — the same goal for the congestion pricing program.
 This includes supporting current Capital Program initiatives — including:

 - Second Ave Subway Phase 2 extension to East Harlem